Codecademy/docs/content/html/concepts/tags/terms/head/head.md

 ---
 Title: "<head>"
-Description: "The <head> tag represents a collection of metadata related to the current document.
-It is an immediate child of the <html> elemend and may include other tags such as <title>, <link>, <style>, and <script>."
+Description: "Represents a collection of metadata related to the current document.
+It is an immediate child of the `<html>` element and may include other tags such as <title>, <link>, <style>, and <script>."
 Subjects:
   - "Web Development"
   - "Web Design"